turbot/steampipe-plugin-azure/docs/tables/azure_app_service_web_app_slot.md

 # Table: azure_app_service_web_app

-When you deploy your web app, web app on Linux, mobile back end, or API app to Azure App Service, you can use a separate deployment slot instead of the default production slot when you're running in the Standard, Premium, or Isolated App Service plan tier.
-Deployment slots are live apps with their own host names.
-App content and configurations elements can be swapped between two deployment slots, including the production slot.
+When you deploy your web app on Linux, mobile back end, or API app to Azure App Service, you can use a separate deployment slot instead of the default production slot when running in the Standard, Premium, or Isolated App Service plan tier.
+Deployment slots are live apps with their host names.
+App content and configuration elements can be swapped between two deployment slots, including the production slot.

 ## Examples